tibordp/please/README.md

-  group      Group by field and aggregate (defaults to dedup like sort -u) window     Monitor pipe throughput and show recent lines (like pv but for content) jgrep      Filter JSON to show only subtrees containing matching values help       Print this message or the help of the given subcommand(s)
+  group      Group by field and aggregate (defaults to dedup like sort -u) window     Monitor pipe throughput and show recent lines (like pv but for content) jgrep      Filter JSON to show only subtrees containing matching values transpose  Transpose rows and columns regexify   Generate regex from test cases (based on grex, one test case per line) lookup     Lookup values from a reference file pipe       Write stdin to a named FIFO (blocks until pope connects) pope       Read from a named FIFO to stdout (blocks until pipe connects) help       Print this message or the help of the given subcommand(s)

 Options: